kezdetphia/mern-mycode-front/README.md

 ## 🌐 Project Overview

 Welcome to myCode, a full-stack MERN application designed to streamline the storage and retrieval of code snippets.
 Tailored for programmers of all levels, myCode offers a secure platform for efficient code management.
-The backend is hosted on [GitHub](https://github.com/kezdetphia/mern-mycode-back), and the frontend is live on [Netlify](https://deluxe-froyo-98610e.netlify.app/).
+The backend is hosted on [GitHub](https://github.com/kezdetphia/mern-mycode-back), and deployed it to [Render.com] and the frontend is live on [Netlify](https://deluxe-froyo-98610e.netlify.app/).

 ## 🚀 Features